 If you are lucky enough to survive a motorcycle crash, you will likely be approached by insurance adjusters and personal injury attorneys claiming they can help you.
 However, they may not be considering the unique challenges you face as a motorcyclist, including the following:

 - Severe injuries.
 Even a rider who is wearing all of the recommended safety gear is likely to suffer injuries that are more severe than occupants of a car in a similar accident.
-Without the protection of a steel shell around him, a biker is more likely to suffer traumatic brain injury, spinal cord damage, and limb amputation than passengers or drivers of cars.
-These types of injury require a significant financial settlement to pay for immediate emergency treatment, life-saving surgeries, and ongoing therapies.
+Without the protection of a steel shell around him, a biker is more likely to suffer a traumatic brain injury, spinal cord damage, and limb amputation than passengers or drivers of cars.
+These types of injuries require a significant financial settlement to pay for immediate emergency treatment, life-saving surgeries, and ongoing therapies.
 Riders who suffer permanent disabilities may also face the cost of life-long assistance with personal needs and basic daily care.
 A standard accident settlement may not be nearly enough to cover such costs and an injured rider or his family will have to fight to get what they will need to recover.

 - Biases against riders.
-Even though motorcycles have become mainstream and many women, businessmen, and environmentally conscious people ride them now, the public perception is that bikers are gang members and risk takers.
+Even though motorcycles have become mainstream and many women, businessmen, and environmentally conscious people ride them now, the public perception is that bikers are gang members and risk-takers.
 Unfortunately, judges and juries often subscribe to these biases and injured bikers can get a raw deal in court.
 Insurance adjusters—even if they know better—will also take advantage of these stereotypes to low-ball settlement offers, despite the fact that the biker is often an innocent victim of a careless driver.

 - Lack of understanding of motorcycle basics.
 Even when a judge or jury is sympathetic to an injured biker, they may lack a basic understanding of how motorcycles work and naturally relate more strongly to the driver of a car.
 Without having ridden a motorcycle, it is hard for people to understand how difficult it is to be seen by cars, how increasing speed may be a safety maneuver, and how a biker may choose to “lay down” his motorcycle to avoid a collision.
 They may instead interpret these actions as evidence of fault in a car vs. motorcycle crash.